logicly-au/pmhc-mds-user-documentation/doc/user-documentation/data-entry.rst

 1. Once :ref:`view-service-contact`.
 2. From the Service Contacts table, click the Service Contact Key.
 3. Click Edit Service Contact tab.
 4. Update the Client's Service Contact details for that service-contact.
 Mandatory fields are marked with an * .
-(Specification :ref:`Service Contact Data Elements <service-contact-data-elements>`)
+(Specification `Service Contact Data Elements <http://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#service-contact-data-elements>`_)

     *Please note: You can edit the Service Contact Key from this screen.
 See* :ref:`edit-service-contact-key`.